design1online/WTF-Adventure/README.md

 In the command line type: `npm run wtfserver`

-### Step 6 - Run the HTML5 Client Webpack
+### Step 6 - Run the NextJS app

-Open another terminal and then type: `npm start`
+If you've never run the project before then you need to build it first: `npm run build`

+Once you have a build you can start the game using: `npm start`

 ### Step 7 - View in Browser